microsoft/azuredatastudio-postgresql/README.md

-# pgsql for SQL Operations Studio
+# pgsql for Azure Data Studio

-Welcome to **pgsql** for SQL Operations Studio!
+Welcome to **pgsql** for Azure Data Studio!
 An extension for developing PostgreSQL everywhere with a rich set of functionalities, including:

 * Connect to PostgreSQL, Azure databases for PosgreSQL.
 * Create and manage connection profiles and most recently used connections.